SeanIsayama/Food-Recipe-Study/README.md

 ### NMAR Analysis

+In our dataset, there are several columns that contain missing values, which could depend on a variety of factors.

-In our dataset before we filtered, the `'description'` column could possibly be NMAR.
-This could be due to the reviewer’s interest in investing time or pride about the recipe, which is not measured in our dataset.
-For example, reviewers who have a lot of time at their hands may write descriptions for the recipes they submit, while those who do not may not.
+One such column that possibly could be NMAR is the `'description'` column.
+The missingness could be due to the reviewer’s availability of time or their pride about the recipe, which is not measured in our dataset.
+For example, reviewers who have a lot of time at their hands may write descriptions for the recipes they submit, while those who do not may not write one.
 Similarly, reviewers who are more proud about the recipe they submit may be more motivated to write a description, while those who are not may omit it entirely.
-However, these values are not recorded in our dataset, therefore making the `'description'` column a NMAR.
+As these values are not recorded in our dataset, the `'description'` column is possibly an NMAR.

 We can change the `'description'` column from NMAR to MAR if we include variables that measure the free time reviewers have, or how proud they are of the recipe.
 For example, if there was a rating scale of how proud they are about the recipe they submit, the missingness of the `'description'` column could be influenced by the low values measured on this new variable.